-It is for this reason that we describe to you what is a good guitar, solid construction, sound a little bright for us but that fulfills what it promises to all students of the Spanish guitar.
+This is why we describe a good guitar as having a solid construction, a sound that is a little bright for us, but that fulfils what it promises to all students of the Spanish guitar.

-- The soundboard: it is vibrant, robust and projects the sound very well.
+- The soundboard: it is vibrant, and robust and projects the sound very well.

-- The sides and back are mahogany, balanced, widely used for the manufacture of impact-resistant guitars and is one of the most sought after options for beginners, because they not only learn to play an instrument, but also to take care of it.
+- The sides and back are mahogany, balanced, widely used for the manufacture of impact-resistant guitars and are one of the most sought-after options for beginners because they not only learn to play an instrument but also take care of it.

 - Neck: it is made of mahogany, which is not a very appropriate wood, but it has a resistance that guarantees durability.

-The design is characteristic of a Spanish guitar, its shallow body, with 11 cm deep sides, is almost like a flamenco guitar.
-The color is natural with excellent satin finish and comes equipped with good quality chrome hardware and a black rosette unlike any other.
+The design is characteristic of a Spanish guitar, its shallow body, with 11 cm deep sides is almost like a flamenco guitar.
+The colour is natural with an excellent satin finish and comes equipped with good quality chrome hardware and a black rosette unlike any other.

-It is a light guitar, with a scale of 645.mm and standard 4/4 size.
-Its neck is a little smaller and ideal for youngsters who are just learning to play.
-The string height is low (4.mm) and this gives it a certain comfort and a flamenco guitar feel, something we don’t understand about Ortega, because they try to give that feeling to all their guitars and it seems excessive, but well, that’s why the sound of this guitar is so different from other Spanish guitars.
+It is a light guitar, with a scale of 645. mm and standard 4/4 size.
+It has a smaller neck and is ideal for youngsters who are just learning to play.
+The string height is low (4. mm), which gives it a certain comfort and a flamenco guitar feel, which we don't understand about Ortega because they try to give that feeling to all of their guitars, which seems excessive, but that's why the sound of this guitar is so different from other Spanish guitars.

-To begin with, it seems to us to have little volume.
-This is largely due to the configuration of its woods, the width of the neck and the depth of its sides.
-Therefore, the sound is brighter (common in the Ortega) with stable mids, but the bass is not convincing.
+To begin with, it appears to have a low volume.
+This is largely due to the woods' configuration, the width of the neck, and the depth of the sides.
+As a result, the sound is brighter (as is typical of the Ortega) with stable mids, but the bass is lacking.

-However, we must recognize that it has some very good harmonics and they do convince us to practice Fingerstyle.
-Note that ifthe student tries to do a Tapping it is possible because the octave of this guitar is really good, like few in the market.
+However, we must acknowledge that it contains some very good harmonics, which persuade us to practise Fingerstyle.
+It should be noted that if the student tries to do a tapping, it is possible because the octave of this guitar is exceptional, as are a few others on the market.

-One detail we like about this guitar is the neck, which is less narrow than most Spanish guitars.
-This not only makes it easier to pluck the strings, but also allows for a faster mixing of the vibrations on the strings and results in a very pleasant sound that is unlike any other guitar for beginners.
+Also, The neck of this guitar is less narrow than most Spanish guitars, which we like.
+This not only makes plucking the strings easier, but it also allows for faster mixing of the vibrations on the strings, resulting in a very pleasant sound unlike any other guitar for beginners.

-There is a lot we can say about this guitar.
-It is for beginners, but it is great for an expert who wants to invest little money in a guitar for parrandas.
-This is a guitar you can take anywhere without risking your more expensive guitar.
+We could say a lot about this guitar.
+It is intended for beginners, but it is also suitable for experienced players looking to invest a small sum in a guitar for parrandas.

-One drawback that may be significant to some is the width of its neck, because it is slim, easy to use, but may discomfort purist teachers who enjoy watching their students break their wrists with a traditional neck.
-On the other hand, if you are a modern guitarist who likes jazz, blues and modern music, this guitar is for you.
+One drawback that may be significant to some is the width of its neck because it is slim, and easy to use, However, if you are a modern guitarist who enjoys jazz, blues, and contemporary music, this guitar is for you.
 Find the best prices at thomann.

 The best Spanish guitars for intermediate guitarists

-In this section we have selected three wonderful guitars.
-Although there are some who consider them guitars for “beginners” (because of their low price and the woods that compose them), for us they have so many qualities and qualities that we clearly frame them for intermediate guitarists.
-These three classical guitars are three golden nuggets that we have found: they are inexpensive guitars whose sound and feel are barely different from an 800 € guitar.
+In this section, we have selected three wonderful guitars.
+Although some consider them guitars for “beginners” (due to their low price and the woods used in their construction), we consider them to have so many qualities and qualities that we clearly frame them for intermediate guitarists.
+These three classical guitars are three gold nuggets that we discovered: they are inexpensive guitars with the sound and feel of an 800 € guitar.